sinelaw/infernu/README.md

-# SJS, for Safe JavaScript
+# Inferno, type inference and checking for JavaScript

+(Formerly known as Safe JS / SJS)

 A type inference and checker for JavaScript.